sayantangkhan/movie-plot-nlp-project/notebooks/cleaning-and-preprocessing/README.md

 ### More revenues

-The notebook [ttlDmerging](ttlDmerging.ipynb) takes the revenue, overview, and popularity from the metadata dataset and merges them into the Kaggle dataset.
+The notebook [ttlDmerging](ttlDmerging.ipynb) takes the overview, popularity and IMDB tt id from the metadata dataset and merges them into the Kaggle dataset.
+The IMDB tt ids are used in the web scraping for user contributed plot summaries.

 # Preprocessing <a name="preprocessing"></a>